awslabs/aws-fpga-app-notes/Using-PCIe-Peer2Peer/README.md

     }
  ```

- The function `get_128GBar_address` is used to get the physical address of the F1 Application Device, BAR4 (128G Bar).
+ The function `get_128GBar_address` is used to get the physical address of the F1 Application Device, BAR4 (128G Bar). `num_slot` is 2 for f1.4xlarge and 8 for f1.16xlarge.

  ```
  uint64_t get_128GBar_address(char *dir_name)